A Mission to Heal, a Promise to Care

 The Franciscan Medical Pavilion in Bonney Lake opens.
 The state-of-the art facility houses family medicine, an urgent care, digital X-ray, on-site laboratory and retail pharmacy.

-Harrison Medical Center in Bremerton and Silverdale affiliates with CHI Franciscan Health.
+Harrison Medical Center in Bremerton and Silverdale affiliates with Virginia Mason Franciscan Health.

-Regional Hospital, the region’s first long-term acute care hospital affiliates with CHI Franciscan.
+Regional Hospital, the region’s first long-term acute care hospital affiliates with Virginia Mason Franciscan Health.

 Mission, Vision, Values